-2. Make the appropriate Category and Chart Selections (if you're importing your organization's main reports-to hierarchy, select the Main Organization category)
+4. In the Destination section, make the appropriate Category and Chart Selections (if you're importing your organization's main reports-to hierarchy, select the Main Organization category)

-4. Follow the onscreen mapping prompt
+5. Click Upload.
+If needed, follow the onscreen mapping prompt

 NOTE—the mapping prompt will only appear if your column headers are anything other than our defaults (Username, Supervisor Username, Role Name, and Team Name).
 If our column header defaults do exist in the .csv file being uploaded, the mapping step will be skipped.